Are visions of bountiful gardens dancing in your head? Here are four essential garden planning tools to help you kick off your best garden season yet.

 When I schedule garden tasks alongside ‘real life’ appointments, I’m more likely to make time for them and consider them a priority.
 I’m also more likely to use my garden time efficiently.

-Learn about my 15-minutes-a-day garden in my article 5 Myths That Keep You From Starting a Homestead Garden.
+Learn about my 15-minutes-a-day garden in my article 5 Myths about Starting a Micro Homestead.

 #5: Create a Harvest Log